JellyRollJunior/leet-code-journal/README.md

     * Need to identify when its a good idea to go BOTTOM UP vs TOP DOWN approach
     * DEFINITELY REDO

+Misc.
+* Implement Queue using Stack
+    * Kind of a fun quirky question ngl

 ### Non Blind 75

 Easy